 Sexual harassment or other misconduct against college employees in the workplace may violate both this policy and/or the College's Harassment and Non-Discrimination Policy When reporting workplace sexual harassment that does not involve sexual assault or other violence, employees are encouraged to follow the reporting procedures contained in this document.
 If workplace misconduct does involve sexual assault or other violence, employees should never attempt to resolve the matter directly with the accused person.
-In such cases, employees should never attempt to the Title IX Coordinator or the Human Resources Director.
-Employees can submit a report to the Title IX Coordinator by going to the LOC homepage, clicking on the myLOC tab, scroll down and click on the LOC C.A.R.E.S. tab and fill out the report.
-Once submitted, it will go directly to the Title IX Coordinator's email address.
-You can also call the Title IX Coordinator at 901.435.1751 or send an email to titleix@loc.edu.
-Please make sure you include your contact information.
+In such cases, employees should report the matter directly to the Title IX Coordinator or the Human Resources Director.